Code-Trees/END-GAME/Readme.md

    4. Explain each major step
    5. Show what happens to the error graph when you change the learning rate from [0.1, 0.2, 0.5, 0.8, 1.0, 2.0]

 2. Submit the GitHub link.
-Github link must be public (check the link without logging in, if it opens, then only share the link as an assignment).
+Github link must be public (check the link without logging in, if it opens, then only share the link  ).

    1. Sanity, please.